Coastal Fisheries and Marine Technology

 Program Information & Course List

-Purpose: The Associate of Applied Science (AAS) degree in Coastal Fisheries & Marine Technology is designed with a four-fold purpose:
+Purpose: The Associate of Applied Science (AAS) degree in Marine Technology is designed with a four-fold purpose:

-2. To provide required training to youth license holders in Commercial Fishing as a career pathway to gain their adult Commercial Fishing license.
+• To provide required training to youth license holders in Commercial Fishing as a vehicle to gain their adult Commercial Fishing license.

-Program Learning Outcomes: Upon completion of the Associate of Applied Science degree in Marine Technology, the graduate is prepared to:
+Program Educational Outcomes: Upon completion of the Associate of Applied Science degree in Marine Technology, the graduate is prepared to:

-• Demonstrate an understanding of the environmental, scientific, ecological, and practical theories of commercial fisheries and aquaculture systems.
+1. Demonstrate an understanding of the environmental, scientific, ecological and practical theories of commercial fisheries and aquaculture systems.

 Learn More About the Industry of Maine Aquaculture